Home

 (1836- ? )

-Nothing further is known.
+Nothing further about William is known.

 We have investigated whether one of the men named William Martin -- who were Civil War soldiers in West Virginia in regiments where other cousins are known to have served -- might be ours'.
 However, we have come up empty after examining their original Civil War pension files in person in December 2008 at the National Archives in Washington, DC.
 These included: